storj/docs/app/(docs)/object-mount/linux/getting-started/page.md

 When configuring Object Mount on Linux, it is important to understand the needs of the **tools** and **workloads** you plan to run.

-You can change settings for each workflow or tool, or you can set options at the bucket-level to impose a particular usage mode for all users.
+You can adapt settings for each workflow or tool, or you can set options at the bucket-level to impose a particular usage mode for all users.

 ## Deployment Considerations